 One such new show was the two day, Shamrock Arts Celebration, held in May, in the Shamrock park in Tyrone GA, very close to where I live.
-This year (2016) was the second year of the Celebration — last year they had a “Sidewalk Calk Art Festival” — but the first year where they invited fine arts people to come with their tents and displays.
-I signed up for the show, setting up that morning, sweating like crazy in the Georgia heat!
-I left the sides of my 10′ x 10′ display tent open to get lots of air-flow, and had several good conversations with people as they walked through.
-I especially enjoyed talking with the teens and young people, asking them about their own creative talents and interests.
-As the winds started to pick up, it became evident that we were in for a pretty strong storm cell to come barreling through the area.
-I started picking up boxes and things which I had left behind the tent, and securing the sides of the tent to protect my displays.
-I’ve been through storms before, so I knew what to do.
-One of my first things was to add a couple of crisscrossing lines, tied to the two back legs of the shelter, to prevent the rear tent wall from being blown forward into the free-standing shelves I use for my display.
+This year (2016) was the second year of the Celebration, and the first time they had invited fine arts people to come with their work.
+I signed up for the show.
+Setting up that morning, sweating like crazy in the Georgia heat, I left the sides of my 10′ x 10′ display tent open to get air-flow.

+However, as we started to get into the later afternoon, we could see heavy, dark storm clouds building to the north of us.
+As the winds picked up, it became evident that we were in for a pretty strong storm cell to come barreling through.
+I started picking up boxes and things which I had left behind the tent, and securing the sides of the tent to protect my display.
+I’ve been through storms before, so one of my first tasks was to add a couple of crisscrossing lines, tied to the two back legs of the shelter, to prevent the rear tent wall from being blown forward into the free-standing shelves I use for my display.

 However, the main front of the thunderstorm hit a lot faster than I expected, with a furry that I was not ready for.
 The rain and lightning were just starting to intensify as I was in the process of tightening up the rear wall of the tent, when an intense burst of wind slammed into us, pushing the fabric of the tent wall into the shelves of my display, tipping it into me.
 With a sickening crunch and crash, all of the pieces flipped off of the shelves and hit the ground.

-Of course, even in the middle of wreckage, there were moments of hope, and even a couple of amusing moments.
+In the middle of wreckage, there were moments of hope, and even a couple of amusing moments.
 Several of the pieces, some of them extremely fragile, somehow flipped clear of the other pieces below them, and landed without a scratch.